johnttaylor/docopt-cpp/README.md

 # docopt-cpp
-An "Outcast" version of the docopt for C++
+An "Outcast" version of docopt for C++